 Storage capacity is no longer dependent on the physical capacity of your computer.
 Many options exist to hold your files while saving storage space on your computer, phone or tablet.
 If your devices are slow and running out of space, you can offload files onto a physical storage device.
 Or better yet, use the best storage technology and save your files to the cloud.

 While not exactly a device per se, cloud storage is the newest and most versatile type of storage for computers.
-'The cloud' is not one place or object, but rather a huge collection of servers housed in data centers around the world.
+‘The cloud’ is not one place or object, but rather a huge collection of servers housed in data centres around the world.
 When you save a document to the cloud, you’re storing it on these servers.

 Because cloud storage stores everything online, it doesn’t use any of your computer’s secondary storage, allowing you to save space.

 Cloud storage offers significantly higher storage capacities than USB flash drives and other physical options.
 This saves you from having to sift through each device to find the right file.

 While external HDDs and SSDs were once favoured for their portability, they, too, fall short compared to cloud storage.
 There aren’t many pocket-friendly external hard drives.
 While they’re smaller and lighter than a computer’s internal storage drive, they are still tangible devices.
 The cloud, on the other hand, can go with you anywhere without taking up any physical space, and without the physical vulnerabilities of an external drive.

 External storage devices were also popular as a quick solution for transferring files, but they’re only useful if you can access each physical device.
 Cloud computing is thriving as many businesses now operate remotely.
 It’s likely that you wouldn’t post a USB drive overseas to send a large file to a colleague.
 Cloud storage acts as a bridge between remote workers, making collaboration from afar a breeze.